meesvandongen/react-oauth2-pkce/README.md

   extraTokenParameters?: { [key: string]: string | boolean | number } // default: null
   // Can be used to provide any non-standard parameters to the logout request extraLogoutParameters?: { [key: string]: string | boolean | number } // default: null
-  // Superseded by 'extraTokenParameters' options.
-Will be deprecated in 2.0 extraAuthParams?: { [key: string]: string | boolean | number }  // default: null
   // Can be used if auth provider doesn't return access token expiration time in token response tokenExpiresIn?: number // default: null
   // Can be used if auth provider doesn't return refresh token expiration time in token response